mhwlng/kiosk-server/README.md

     - type: homeassistant
 ```

-You can use the normal home assistant navigation, to switch between dashboards.
+You can use the normal home assistant header navigation buttons, to switch between dashboards.

 Or you can also add each dashboard URL separately to the Kiosk URL List: